 A dependent care account is similar to a medical account except it's for paying daycare expenses.
+This account does not cover medical expenses for your dependents.
+Refer to the medical reimbursement account for these types of expenses.
 The money you contribute to a dependent care account is not taxable, which means you'll pay less taxes than you would if this money is counted as taxable income.

 This section explains the kind of expenses that are reimbursable with a dependent care account and other important rules of the program.
 Please read it carefully.
 Although a reimbursement account is a great way to lower your taxes and save money for certain expenses, you will forfeit any funds left in your account if you don't claim them by the deadline.
 You can avoid this by following these simple steps:

 The files linked from this page are PDFs and require Adobe Reader – get a free download.

 Expenses for child care, elder care, and care for a disabled dependent are reimbursable if the care is necessary for you to work or look for work.
 If you're married, your spouse must also work, unless he or she is a full-time student or physically or mentally incapable of caring for himself or herself.Dependent care services may be provided in your home or someplace else, including family day care homes and day care centers that comply with all applicable state and local laws.
 Day camp expenses qualify as eligible expenses, but overnight camp expenses do not qualify.

 To be reimbursable, the care must be provided sometime from the effective date of your enrollment through the current plan year.
 This is different than if you claim a tax credit on your current federal tax return, which bases eligibility on the year when you paid for the dependent care rather than when the care was provided.

 If you need help determining whether your expenses qualify for reimbursement, check IRS Publication 503 and/or consult a tax advisor.